-BOARD OF TRUSTEES & FACULTY ATHLETICS REPRESENTATIVE

-The University of Arkansas System Board of Trustees serves as the institution's governing body.
-The board is comprised of 10 trustees representing each of the state's four congressional districts.
+BOARD OF TRUSTEES & FACULTY ATHLETICS REPRESENTATIVE The University of Arkansas System Board of Trustees serves as the institution's governing body.
+The board is comprised of 10 trustees representing each of the state's four congressional districts, and two at-large appointees.
 The president is the chief executive officer of the University of Arkansas System and reports to the Board of Trustees.
 Each campus has a chancellor as its chief executive officer, reporting directly to the president.